 WIRED Creative Hack Award 2018

-Super happy to be one of the finalists for this year’s Creative Hack Award.
+Super happy to have been chosen as one of the finalists for this year’s Creative Hack Award.
 I’ll be presenting my work in Tokyo, Japan.
-Read more about all projects: WIRED Creative Hack 2018.
+Read more about all finalist projects: WIRED Creative Hack 2018.

 Deep Neuro_Imagining #1